 They met up sporadically, about once every month or two.
 Momentum built, but very gradually at first.
 “It was really nice to just let Decius breathe,” says Quinn.
 ‘Come To Me Villa’’s initial non-descript launch was back in 2014 (at the beginning of last year it received a more publicized re-release as a full EP), with further one-off releases coming once a year in 2015, 2016 and 2017.
 Eventually, though, they started to build up a substantial catalogue, “so we thought we should start acting in a way that’s more like someone who actually wants to do something,” Liam jokes.
 It was Quinn’s idea to start booking some early live shows, the most pivotal of which was at 2019’s Glastonbury Festival.
 One of the people behind the festival’s high-concept clubbing area Block9, Gideon Berger, had been one of those early fans of ‘Come To Me Villa’, and he booked Decius for a brief live slot at the zone’s central queer club The NYC Downlow, which was modelled after New York’s legendary 80s venue Paradise Garage.

 It did not go quite as planned.
-The magic mushrooms Lias was using to calm pre-show anxiety at the time had not arrived as he’d planned, so he broke his own code to never take cocaine before a gig.
+The magic mushrooms Lias was using to calm pre-show anxiety at the time had not arrived, so he broke his own code to never take cocaine before a gig.
 “I was really nervous,” he recalls.
 “It was a club, everyone was super hip, it wasn’t my patch.
 So I just did way too much Charlie.”
 With Luke, Liam and Quinn playing behind him in custom-built black boxes, he strode out onto the catwalk stage in a gold suit, doing his best to impress the “disgustingly beautiful people absolutely everywhere” as he strutted, but when it came time to sing his first note, he instead vomited all over the stage and audience.

 Nevertheless, Lias styled it out.
 “You just quietly curse the day you were born until it’s over, channel that self-despising energy, and then it’s the end,” he says.
 “It went down really well!” insists Quinn, who says the gig in fact ended up being pivotal in inspiring the band to keep stepping things up.
 “The NYC Downlow is outrageous, anyone would kill to play there, and this is when Decius was a reall small thing that not many people knew about,” he continues.
 From then on, “We’ve really been punching above our weight in terms of where we’ve played so far.”
 He cites raucous shows at Fold in Canning Town and a New Year’s Eve show at the now defunct Tottenham club The Cause, as similarly important.